 After receiving a B.A. in Psychology in 1998 from Hanover College, I attended Spalding University where I received my M.A. in Clinical Psychology in 2001.
 I received my Doctorate of Psychology (Psy.D.) from Spalding University in 2004.
 I then completed my residency in clinical child/pediatric psychology at the University of Louisville School of Medicine’s Department of Child and Adolescent Psychiatry/Bingham Child Guidance Center.

-I’m a member of the American Psychological Association, Kentucky Psychological Association, and the International Dyslexia Association.
-I am also actively serving on the Board of Directors for both the Kentucky Psychological Association and the International Dyslexia Association – Kentucky Branch.
+I’m a member of the American Psychological Association, Kentucky Psychological Association, the Kentucky Association for Gifted Education and the International Dyslexia Association.
+I currently serve on the Board of Directors for both the Kentucky Psychological Association and the International Dyslexia Association – Kentucky Branch.

 Why I do what I do:

 My primary clinical interests revolve around the evaluation and treatment of learning and behavioral disorders such as Dyslexia, and Attention Deficit/Hyperactivity Disorder (ADHD).
 I’ve received extensive training by leading dyslexia expert, Susan Barton and am proud of the expertise and specialty our practice has created in screening for and helping students with these issues.

 I also enjoy working with children and adolescents who are considered to be Gifted/Talented.
 The unique needs of gifted children are often overlooked or not well understood.
 I have a special interest in children and adolescents who are both gifted and learning disabled.
 These individuals are often referred to as being “Twice Exceptional” for their unique combination of strengths and weaknesses.